Ready to Build a Real Estate Team?

-Hire Heroes – This is an organiziation of disabled heroes and you may be able to hire them to help with inside sales.
+Hire Heroes – This is an organization of disabled heroes and you may be able to hire them to help with inside sales.
 Visit their website.

 When you are developing a team you have to get your mindset in place.
-Do you want to go ameatuer or go pro?
-Do you want to just have a small group of so so agents or create a team of truly professional real estate agents.
+Do you want to go amateur or go pro?
+Do you want to just have a small group of so so agents or create a team of truly professional real estate agents?
 If you want to have a professional real estate team, Bill highly recommends reading the book “Turning Pro.”

 BOOK RECOMMENDATION – Switch by Chip & Dan Heath

 How to change things when change is hard.
 How to control your thoughts and behaviors.

 Three Pillars of a Great Team / Sales Organization